quadratichq/quadratic/CONTRIBUTING.md

 1. Create a new working branch and start making your changes!

+1. Lint and format your changes using Prettier.

 ### Pull Request

 When you're finished with your changes:

 1. Create a pull request.

 1. Link your PR to the GitHub Issue [link PR to issue](https://docs.github.com/en/issues/tracking-your-work-with-issues/linking-a-pull-request-to-an-issue) if you are working on an Issue.

 1. Enable the checkbox to [allow maintainer edits](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/allowing-changes-to-a-pull-request-branch-created-from-a-fork) so the branch can be updated for a merge.

 We review all PRs quickly, so we will give you feedback in short order!